firstdraft/slash_console/README.md

 Without these environment variables, you'll see an error message explaining what needs to be configured.

-⚠️ **Security Warning**: This gem provides direct access to your Rails console.
-In production:

-- Only use for applications where the security trade-offs are acceptable.
-Basically, only for toy apps; never where real user data is at risk.
-For serious apps, SSH into the server and run `rails console` at the command-line.
-- Make up a strong, unique `ADMIN_PASSWORD` for each app.
-- In production, the gem allows console access from all IP addresses (0.0.0.0/0) when authenticated.
-The authentication layer is your only protection.

 ## How It Works

-SlashConsole is a lightweight wrapper around the excellent `web-console` gem.
+SlashConsole is a lightweight wrapper around [the excellent `web-console` gem](https://github.com/rails/web-console).
 It:

 1. Provides a dedicated route for console access (instead of only on error pages).
 2. Renders a full-page console interface.